-3. Outcomes (Desired outcomes and how they will be measured) Success criteria RAG A. Continue to improve the language skills for pupils eligible for PP especially subject specific vocabulary to support their reading skills.
+3. (Outcomes (Desired outcomes and how they will be measured) Success criteria RAG A. Continue to improve the language skills for pupils eligible for PP especially subject specific vocabulary to support their reading skills.
 Continue to improve reading outcomes for all pupils.
 Outcomes at the end of KS2 in reading show standards have been compared to 2019 data or at least in line or above with national.
 To diminish the gap in Reading with pupils in SMAB (2019 showed -5%).
 B. To continue to maintain accelerate progress of all PP pupils and diminish the difference between PP and non PP pupils - to focus on PP achieving the expected standard at the end of year 6 in reading, writing and maths.
 PP pupils make the expected 2 step progress each term from their starting point or maintain age related by the end of the academic.
-In particular to diminish the gap in Maths with pupils in SMAB (2019 showed -12%).
+In particular, to diminish the gap in Maths with pupils in SMAB (2019 showed -12%).
+Before lockdown PP pupils progress from summer 2 to spring 2 was on track.
+PP attainment was in line for reading but below in writing (-7) and maths (-9)

 C. To provide wider experiences for PP children to widen their life chances and develop wider range of life skills / vocabulary to articulate views.
 PP pupils make at least 2 step progress each term or achieve their targets or IEP targets.
+Autumn and spring term showed pupils were making adequate to god progress against their IEP targets.
 D. Increasing the number of PP pupils reaching the greater depth standard in Maths at the end of KS2.
 Reading data shows most able PP pupils are in line with most able nationally.
-E. Increase parental engagement and partnership with PP pupil through workshops, structured conversations, individual IEPs and Learning Mentor's role.
+N/A due to pandemic No KS2 SATs took place E. Increase parental engagement and partnership with PP pupil through workshops, structured conversations, individual IEPs and Learning Mentor's role.
 High attendance at parent workshops Evaluations and parent questionnaires show that parents welcome support with their child's learning.
+Workshop for Maths took place in the spring term 2020.
+Positive feedback form parents who engaged.